Dapagliflozin: Adverse effects

 Since dapagliflozin leads to heavy glycosuria (sometimes up to about 70 grams per day), it can lead to rapid weight loss and tiredness.
 The glucose acts as an osmotic diuretic (this effect is the cause of polyuria in diabetes), which can lead to dehydration.
 The increased amount of glucose in the urine can also worsen the infections already associated with diabetes, particularly urinary tract infections and thrush (candidiasis).
 Rarely, the use of an SGLT-2 inhibitor medication, including dapagliflozin, is associated with necrotizing fasciitis of the perineum, also called Fournier gangrene.

 Dapagliflozin is also associated with hypotensive reactions.
-Concerns exist that it may increase the risk of diabetic ketoacidosis.
-Dapagliflozin and other SGLT2 inhibitors increase the risk of diabetic ketoacidosis in type 2 diabetic patients.
-However, the DEPICT-1 and DEPICT-2 trials showed that dapagliflozin caused additional diabetic ketoacidosis events in the Type I diabetic patients who received dapagliflozin.
+SGLT2 inhibitors, including dapagliflozin, are associated with a small but important risk of diabetic ketoacidosis, including euglycaemic diabetic ketoacidosis, where ketone levels increase despite normal or only mildly elevated blood glucose levels.
+However, the DEPICT-1 and DEPICT-2 trials showed that dapagliflozin caused additional diabetic ketoacidosis events in the type 1 diabetic patients who received dapagliflozin.
 Symptoms of ketoacidosis include nausea, vomiting, abdominal pain, fatigue, and trouble breathing.

 Dapagliflozin can cause dehydration, serious urinary tract infections, and genital yeast infections.
 Elderly people and people with kidney dysfunction, low blood pressure, or who are on diuretic medications should have their volume status and kidney function assessed.
 Individuals with signs and symptoms of metabolic acidosis or ketoacidosis should also be assessed.
 Dapagliflozin can cause low blood sugar when combined with insulin.

-To lessen the risk of developing ketoacidosis after surgery, the US Food and Drug Administration (FDA) approved changes to the prescribing information for SGLT-2 inhibitors to recommend they be stopped temporarily before scheduled surgery.
+To lessen the risk of developing ketoacidosis after surgery, the US FDA approved changes to the prescribing information for SGLT-2 inhibitors to recommend they be stopped temporarily before scheduled surgery.
 Canagliflozin, dapagliflozin, and empagliflozin should each be stopped at least three days before, and ertugliflozin should be stopped at least four days before scheduled surgery.

-The glucose-lowering effect of dapagliflozin starts to diminish in people with chronic kidney disease with reduced kidney function (eGFR <45mL/min), and may not be as effective for glycemic control.
+The glucose-lowering effect of dapagliflozin starts to diminish in people with chronic kidney disease with reduced kidney function (eGFR <45mL/min) and may not be as effective for glycemic control.
 However, studies have demonstrated a renoprotective effect in reducing kidney function decline, dapagliflozin can still be used to reduce kidney function decline regardless of diabetes status.
 Therefore, while dapagliflozin can be used in people with diabetes and chronic kidney disease to prevent kidney function decline, further interventions may be needed for glycemic control.